-After beeing discovered by the iconic Marilyn Horne who invited her at the Paris Opera Bastille and at The Carnegie Hall in New-York for the renowned program The Song Continues with Sir Thomas Allen, Martin Katz and Ken Noda from the Metropolitan Opera of New-York.
+She has then been noticed by the iconic Marilyn Horne who invited her at the Paris Opera Bastille and at The Carnegie Hall in New-York for the renowned program The Song Continues with Sir Thomas Allen, Martin Katz and Ken Noda from the Metropolitan Opera of New-York.

 Born in a French-Italian artistic family, Capucine has been studying, from her earliest childhood, ballet, piano and drama in conservatoires in Paris while simultaneously acting and dancing in various films and plays.
 She speaks fluently French, English and Italian.